 Transit at Singapore Changi Airport

-For more information on the transit journey, please visit this link.
+There are regulatory restrictions in place for transit passengers at Changi Airport.
+Transit passengers may experience restricted movement within the transit area, as well as other regulatory measures.
+For more information on the transit restrictions, please visit this link.
 Please note that transit time in Singapore should not exceed 48 hours.

 Singapore Airlines is committed to the well-being of our customers and has precautionary measures in place to ensure their health and safety throughout their journey.
 More details can be found here.

 For Covid-19 related travel information, please visit our dedicated Information Centre.